lucasscharenbroch/personal-site/content/projects/graphing-calculator.md

 Built-in functions are more straightforward, as their argument values can be passed directly into a backend function.
 I was able to make use of some [template metaprogramming](https://en.wikipedia.org/wiki/Template_metaprogramming) with the class "NDoubleFunction" (that, as you might expect, takes n doubles and returns 1 double).

+## Macros

 Some non-calculation functions are also defined for user-interaction with the backend (e.g. "graph", "ans", and "clear").
 These functions have some funny implications when used in the same context as standard math functions (e.g. trying to graph the graph function; trying to take the derivative of the clear function, etc.).
-I tried to catch all such bugs that I foresaw actually coming up with daily-use, but I admit that I didn't bother to think of (nor prevent) all of these cases, so feel free to break the calculator and blame it on my poor design.
+I initially let these remain, since they don't usually come up by accident, but when revisiting this project to add algebraic manipulation, I needed a means of manipulating the tree before evaluating it.
+That is, given an input like "graph(deriv(x^2))", "deriv(x^2)" should be replaced by the symbolic derivative of "x^2" ("2x") before it is graphed (the symbolic derivative shouldn't be computed each time a point is drawn).

+I thus fabricated the concept of a "macro": a function that changes its own tree-structure.
+There's probably a better name for this than "macro", but the changing of syntax before execution kind of mimics the functionality of C's preprocessor-macros, and "macro" is a short term.
+Macros are kind of hard to implement cleanly, since TreeNodes don't have pointers to their parents, and calling a macro almost certainly results in mutilating the tree-structure and removing the function call.
+I eventually oped for adding a new function to TreeNode called *exe_macros()*; in which every non-function TreeNode simply replaces its children with *exe_macros()* called on the children (i.e. *left = left->exe_macros()*).
+This conveniently fixes the problem of graphing the graph function and other silly tricks like that, because by making all special-functions macros that evaluate to NAN or something, we can ensure that we never graph a function without executing its macros and thus ensure that we never graph a special function.

 ## Math

 Even though my degree's calculus requirements are behind me, I still wanted to program numerical derivative with [Lagrange's Notation](https://en.wikipedia.org/wiki/Notation_for_differentiation#Lagrange's_notation) instead of the ugly nderiv notation used by the TI-84.
-It was a simple addition to the parser, and aside from the non-calculation functions described above, it works on any built-in function (though I don't think I've ever used it for that purpose).
+It was a simple addition to the parser, and it works on any built-in function (even the non-differentiable ones!).

 Numerical differentiation is surprisingly trivial: the formula is: (f(x + step) - f(x - step)) / (2 * step), where step is some small constant, which is pretty much the definition of the derivative.
 Floating point rounding errors are an issue, of course, and in this case, I tried a few values of step to find one that worked sufficiently (1e-6).
 The step size can be changed from the command-line by changing the "DERIV_STEP" variable.